menu

 Demographics

-The percentage of adults in Hamersville with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.40% of adults in Hamersville have a bachelor's degree or advanced degree.
+The citizens of Hamersville are slightly less educated than the national average of 21.84% for the average city or town: 13.83% of adults in Hamersville have a bachelor's degree or advanced degree

 The people who call Hamersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hamersville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hamersville include German, Irish, English, Lebanese, and British.
+Important ancestries of people in Hamersville include German, Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Hamersville is English.
-Other important languages spoken here include Italian and Serbo-Croatian.
+Other important languages spoken here include Italian and Spanish.

 Notable & Unique Neighborhood Characteristics